ThunkyBin/Hadimkoy-Su-HyperLedger/README.md

 # Hadimkoy-Su-HyperLedger
 A Hyperledger Fabric application to track juice products throughout the production process for a factory in Hadımköy, Istanbul.
 Connects to a multi-org Fabric network, listens for chaincode events, allows products to be created with details like flavor, batch and barcode, monitors locations within the factory, and queries products by attributes.

+Hadımköy Juice Factory Supply Chain Application
+This project uses Hyperledger Fabric to provide supply chain traceability for a juice factory in Hadımköy, Istanbul.

+Purpose
+Track juice products throughout the production process, from raw materials receipt to final delivery.

+Key benefits:

+Detect expiring products
+Manage inventory levels
+Provide traceability from production to consumer Technologies
+Hyperledger Fabric - The permissioned distributed ledger for the application data Python SDK - Used to connect to and interact with the Fabric network Docker - Used for deploying and running the Fabric network components Features
+Connects to a multi-organization Hyperledger Fabric network Listens for chaincode events when new juices are created Stores product details like flavor, batch number and barcode on the ledger Tracks product locations within the factory as they move through receiving, processing, filling and storage areas Allows querying products by attributes like flavor and expiration date Emits events when product statuses change (in transit, delivered, etc.)

+Running the app
+Start the Fabric network using docker-compose
+Run the hadimkoysu.py file to interact with the network Follow the logs to see products being created, locations updated and events emitted

+Example Output

+Apple juice created with batch 123
+Product moved to processing area
+Orange juice created with batch 246
+Product moved to filling area
+Product packed for delivery